EricsonMangubat/EricsonMangubat/README.md

 - 👋 Hi, I’m @EricsonMangubat
 - 👀 I’m completing my Data Analytics Capstone Project.
-- 🌱 I’m still learning how to use R in github.
+- 🌱 I’m still learning how to use R and SQL in github.
 - 💞️ After this, I will continue studying Web Development at FreeCodeCamp.
 - 📫 How to reach me: ecmangubat@gmail.com